canbula/PythonProgramming/README.md

 which you should complete in your own forked repository and send a pull request to the original repository.

+# Microsoft Teams
+All announcements of this course will be done via Microsoft Teams.
+Join the group with the invite code: haufqo2

 # Additional Resources
 - [Python Documentation](https://docs.python.org/3/)
 - [Python Tutorial](https://docs.python.org/3/tutorial/index.html)